MASQ-Project/MASQ-Docs/Greypaper.md

 - 'Bad actor' Nodes or Nodes not clearing their consuming token debt will be banned or marked in a delinquent list, thus rendering them inactive Nodes

 ## Smart Contract
-MASQ is using a clone of an OpenZeppelin ERC20 token smart contract adapted by Substratum (GitHub repo [sub-contract]), which was audited by Quantstamp in 2018-2019.
+MASQ is using a clone of an OpenZeppelin ERC20 token smart contract adapted by Substratum, which was audited by Quantstamp in 2018-2019.
 It was modified with a single constructor to provide protection from double-spending attacks.

 Our smart contract in Solidity can be view publicly on our [verified contract address](https://etherscan.io/address/0x02ba9B528425f9de08F961B88A10b03Be8B8B998) on etherscan.io

 ## Token Supply and Development

 *The MASQ v2 utility token was announced on 17th October, 2020.
-Detailed information can be immediately referenced on this [Medium post](https://medium.com/masq-project/masq-v2-tokenomics-8a9c4aa91cb4)*
+Detailed information can be immediately referenced on this [Medium](https://medium.com/masq-project/)*

 **Total Token Supply: 37,500,000**